amany19/Iot-devices-monitoring-simulation/README.md

 # Govee Monitoring App

-A full-stack web application for simulating and monitoring Govee devices.
+A full-stack web application for simulating and monitoring Iot devices.

 ## Tech Stack